Overview — Past and Present

 Today, the LCMS trains, sends and supports called and appointed career, long-term and short-term missionaries in various countries around the world where there are mission stations, partner churches, schools or mission relationships.

 There are more than 200 opportunities available to serve with the LCMS, ranging from one week to a lifetime.
-Visit our mission opportunities page for more information.

 Role of a Missionary — What Do Missionaries Do?